Positive $\mathrm{Ric}_2$ curvature on products of spheres and their quotients via intermediate fatness: The classification theorem and the proof

 The proof of Theorem~\ref{THM:submersion_triples} consists of a case by case analysis.
 We consider all triples satisfying the assumptions in the statement and derive whether $f=1$.
 In order to analyze all triples, first we need to recall all pairs with $b=1$ and determine which of them satisfy Property (P).

-In Table~\ref{TABLE:b1} the reader can find all reduced pairs $\g{k}\subset\g{g}$ with $b=1$ (including the circle, which corresponds to the first line with $n=1$), where $n$ can be taken to be any integer $n\geq 1$ in all possible cases.
+In Table~\ref{TABLE:b1} the reader can find all reduced pairs $\g{k}\subset\g{g}$ with $b=1$, where $n$ can be taken to be any integer $n\geq 1$ in all possible cases.
 All such pairs were classified by Berger~\cite{Berger:normal} with an omission corrected by Wilking \cite{wilking:pams}, see also~\cite{WZ:crelle}.
+Note that the first line with $n=1$ in Table~\ref{TABLE:b1} equals the abelian algebra of dimension one, whose corresponding homogeneous space is the circle $\sg^1$.

 The table also contains all intermediate subalgebras, which is helpful for various reasons, and a $\checkmark$ for each pair that satisfies (P).
-Except for the information about Property (P), the table is exactly the same as in the article~\cite{KT14}.
+Except for the information about Property (P), which is extracted from Proposition~\ref{PROP:pairs_with_P} below, the table is exactly the same as in the article~\cite{KT14}.
+The left column ``Type'' will serve to refer to each triple.
 We now briefly explain the embeddings.